Onelinerhub/onelinerhub/django/make_two_fields_unique_together.md

 # How to make two fields unique together

-making two fields unique together means one field isn't totally unique in whole table, but its unique based on another field. you should add the following code in your model.
+Making two fields unique together means one field isn't totally unique in whole table, but its unique based on another field.
+You should add the following code in your model:

 ```python
 class Product(models.Model):